TQL Stadium: Design revisions and criticism

 MEIS Architects was removed as the head architecture firm from the project by FC Cincinnati and replaced by Populous, a Kansas City-based company responsible for several MLS venues.
 The new design revision, announced in March 2019, restored a reduced version of the orange lighting on the roof and exterior and expanded the canopy to cover the entire seating area.
 A grand staircase would connect the stadium's concourse with Central Parkway, while the exterior walls were redesigned to resemble a series of "ribbons" that wrap around the outer bowl.
 The club also acquired several additional properties in April 2019 along Wade Street to build a larger parking structure.
-A zoning change to support commercial development on the Wade Street site drew criticism due to the potential displacement of at least 17 residents of the existing apartment buildings on the property.
+A zoning change to support commercial development on the Wade Street site drew criticism due to the potential displacement of at least 17 residents from the existing apartment buildings on the property.

 In July 2019, Populous and FC Cincinnati unveiled a new design for the West End Stadium that replaced the exterior lighting and ETFE facade with vertical "fins" that individually light up to create special effects and animations.
 There were to be 513 fins, a homage to Cincinnati's 513 area code, each 2 to 3 in wide and 18 in deep, but the number was later reduced to 387 (of which 287 are lit).
 The club's proposal to extend the lighting scheme to include advertisements and other promotions was opposed by the Over-the-Rhine Community Council, who also criticized the permitting of year-round lighting.
-The final seating capacity will be 26,000 spectators, including 59 suites and a premium club area with 4,500 seats.
+The final seating capacity was planned to be 26,000 spectators, including 59 suites and a premium club area with 4,500 seats.
 The stadium will include 3,100 seats in a safe standing terrace that will replace The Bailey.
 The patterns and colors of the seating area, featuring navy blue seats and "Gary" the winged lion from the club crest in orange, were chosen from four options by a public poll in May 2020.